- Why is focus so important these days?

 - Introduce “library rules” where people shouldn’t just speak in the common open office space.

 - Design “common spaces” in a more attractive way - like cafeteria or kitchen.
-This is where people should meet for a casual coffee or serendipitous conversation.
+This is where people should meet for a casual coffee or serendipitous conversations.

-How my wife rebelled against the “open office”
+How one of my friends rebelled against the “open office”

-My Nozbe team works remotely so I’m completely alone in my home office but my wife works in a traditionally big office with more than two thousand workers.
+A friend of mine works in a traditionally big office with more than two thousand workers.
 They had an expansion project and built an additional wing in their office and in this new wing they designed the whole office floor in an “open” way.
-My wife’s team was spoiled.
-They were all used to having their own private offices and suddenly their bosses were telling them to move to this new environment.

 They flat out refused.

-They just said “no way” to their bosses and because my wife’s department is the core part of the organization that does the most lucrative part of work, they had the leverage.
+They just said “no way” to their bosses and because their department is the biggest revenue-generating part of the business, they had the leverage.

 After much debate and discussion their bosses caved.
-They left my wife’s team alone and moved other people to the “open offices”.
+They left my friend’s team alone and moved other people to the “open offices”.

 If work is not a place to go, but a thing that you do - make sure you and your colleagues really do it.
 As a manager do everything in your power to maximize your team members’ focused time.
 As a colleague be mindful of other people’s work.
 Let them finish.
 Let them find focus.
 Let them do their best work.
 And you do the same.